Filed pursuant to Rule 424(b)(5)

 In addition, in the past, following periods of volatility in the overall market and the market price of particular companies’ securities, securities class action litigation has often been instituted against companies.
 This litigation, if instituted against us, could result in substantial costs and a diversion of our management’s attention and resources.

-The price per share of our common stock you pay in this offering likely will be substantially higher than the net tangible book value per share of our common stock outstanding prior to this offering.
-Accordingly, you likely will experience immediate and substantial dilution in the net tangible book value of the common stock you purchase in this offering.
-See the section entitled “Dilution” in this prospectus supplement.
+Because the offering price per share of our common stock is higher than the net tangible book value per share of our common stock, you will suffer immediate and substantial dilution in the net tangible book value of the common stock you purchase in this offering.

 Because certain of our stockholders control a significant number of shares of our common stock, they may have effective control over actions requiring stockholder approval.

-As of the date of this prospectus supplement, our directors, executive officers and principal stockholders (those beneficially owning in excess of 5% except for one institutional investor), and their respective affiliates, beneficially own approximately 51% of our outstanding shares of common stock.
+As of the date of this prospectus supplement, our directors, executive officers and principal stockholders (those beneficially owning in excess of 5%), and their respective affiliates, beneficially own approximately 28.6% of our outstanding shares of common stock.
 As a result, these stockholders, acting together, would have the ability to control the outcome of matters submitted to our stockholders for approval, including the election of directors and any merger, consolidation or sale of all or substantially all of our assets.

-Dr. Raymond Schinazi, our former Chairman, and Dr. Phillip Frost, a director and certain other stockholders entered into a Stockholders Rights Agreement in November 2014 when we acquired another company headed by Dr. Schinazi.
-This Agreement gives each of Dr. Schinazi and Dr. Frost (and certain other stockholders) the right to designate three directors to a seven person board of directors and together agree upon the seventh designee.
+Dr. Raymond Schinazi, our principal stockholder and former Chairman of the Board, Dr. Phillip Frost, a director, and certain other stockholders entered into a Stockholders Rights Agreement (the “SRA”) in November 2014 when we acquired another company controlled by Dr. Schinazi.
+This SRA gives each Dr. Schinazi and Dr. Frost (and certain other stockholders) the right to designate three directors to a seven person board of directors and together agree upon the seventh designee.
 In addition, our principal stockholders, acting together, would have the ability to control our management and affairs.
 Accordingly, this concentration of ownership might harm the market price of our common stock by:

 |●||delaying, deferring or preventing a change in corporate control;|